Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 More information about local cluster deployment is available here: <https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started-with-a-local-cluster/>.

-<span id="_Toc452975505" class="anchor"></span>

-Azure Deployment
+##Azure Deployment

 Once we have everything running locally, the next step is deployment in your Azure environment.

-<span id="h.8uhzily13fuw" class="anchor"><span id="_Toc452975506" class="anchor"></span></span>Service Fabric Cluster set up
+#Service Fabric Cluster set up

 There is an article describing how to add an Azure Resource Group project into the solution in order to automate Azure cluster creation together with required endpoints: [Set up a Service Fabric cluster by using Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-cluster-creation-via-visual-studio/).
-Let’s do a similar task but in order to avoid certificate installation step for simplicity we will use **unsecured** cluster. **Please do not use unsecured clusters for production environments.**
+Let's do a similar task but in order to avoid certificate installation step for simplicity we will use **unsecured** cluster. **Please do not use unsecured clusters for production environments.**

 -   Add a new project of type Cloud -&gt; Azure Resource Group in the solution.